-Applicants need to explain how their proposal incorporates elements of health care redesign, with a focus on transforming the health care delivery into a patient and value-driven system.

-This includes, but is not limited to, supporting the current healthcare landscape to improve outcomes, reduce costs, ensure access and efficient transitions of care, and promote innovative approaches.
-The network composition should be diverse and encourage collaboration from multiple facets of the health care system.
+You need to explain how your proposal incorporates elements of health care redesign, with a focus on transforming the health care delivery into a patient and value-driven system.
+This includes, but is not limited to, supporting the current health care landscape to improve outcomes, reduce costs, ensure access and efficient transitions of care, and promote innovative approaches.